 Selling board games is a great niche to add to your online selling business.
 Whether you sell on eBay or Amazon, board games with great ROIs are all over the place.
 Seriously, I’ll run out of money before I run out of board games to resell online.
 It is the abundance of such a profitable niche that has led me to share my all of my secrets in my course, The Reseller’s Guide to Board Games: How to Turn Play Money into Real Money.

-Did you know that my number one favorite item to buy at garage sales and thrift stores to sell on Amazon is board games?
+My number one favorite item to buy and sell on Amazon is board games!
 The awesome thing about board games is that they sell for really good money in both new and used (collectible) condition.

 In fact, I have discovered the secrets to making hundreds of dollars a week selling new and used board games, and I want to pass on my strategies to you.